-Webmention with Salmentions depends on understanding Webmention.
+Webmention with Salmention depends on understanding Webmention.
 Please read that first.

 - This is a Living Specification yet mature enough to encourage implementations and feedback.

 - Per CC0, to the extent possible under law, the editor(s) and contributors have waived all copyright and related or neighboring rights to this work.
 In addition, as of 2018-07-20, the editor(s) and contributors (2015-04-07 onward) have made this specification available under the Open Web Foundation Agreement Version 1.0.

 An implementation that sends and receives Webmentions can send Salmentions by doing the following: